tdjsnelling/babel/README.md

 Each page will contain the same contents forever.
 There is no trickery going on to simply show you a made-up page containing the text that you search for.

+This implementation is not perfect — in the original story, it is stated that “there are no two identical books”.
+Due to some reasonable limits of computation, this implementation reduces that to “there are no two identical pages”.
+Of course then it follows that in this re-creation there are no two identical books, but this also means that searched content cannot span over more than one page.
+If you search for some text and the following page is gibberish, then in this implementation it cannot also exist followed by a page of continuing English prose.

 #### Detailed explanation

 Firstly, each individual page in the library is given an identifier.
 For readability, this is represented in the form `ROOM.WALL.SHELF.BOOK.PAGE`, where: